Geoffrey Nunberg: Life

+Nunberg graduated from Quaker Ridge Junior High School in Scarsdale, New York in 1958, and from Scarsdale High School in 1962.
+He then enrolled at Columbia University, but left to pursue an art degree at the Art Students League of New York.
+While in art school, he began writing as a side project, but eventually left art school to re-enroll at Columbia, where he ultimately received his Bachelor's degree.

-Nunberg received his doctorate from the City University of New York (CUNY) in 1977 for his dissertation, The Pragmatics of Reference.
-Prior to his PhD, Nunberg received a Bachelor's degree from Columbia University and a master's degree from the University of Pennsylvania where he studied under William Labov.
+Nunberg received his doctorate from the Graduate Center of the City University of New York in 1977 for his dissertation, The Pragmatics of Reference.
+Prior to his PhD, Nunberg received a Bachelor's degree from Columbia College and a master's degree from the University of Pennsylvania where he studied under William Labov.

 Following his education, Nunberg began working as a postdoctoral scholar at the University of California Berkeley and visiting professor at Stanford University.
 In the mid-1980s he moved to the Xerox Palo Alto Research Center where he worked until 2001.
 Following Xerox, he returned to research at universities, returning to appointments at Stanford's Center for the Study of Language and Information and at Berkeley's School of Information.

 Following a long battle with cancer, Nunberg died August 11, 2020.